lanl/FEOTS/examples/e3smv0-hilat-operator-diagnosis/README.md

 sbatch slurm/lanl/01-operator-diagnosis.slurm
 ```

+For the E3SMV0-HiLat Parent model, operator diagnosis takes about 10 minutes per operator on average.

 **Note**

 You may need to update the number of job arrays that are launched to match the number of files that are processed.
 For example, use `wc -l` to report the number of operators